X-Pro72/DabMC-OLD/README.md

 <img src="./program_info/dabmc-header.png#gh-dark-mode-only" alt="DabMC logo" width="50%"/>
 </p>

+# NOTE!

+This project is no longer being developed due to the death of PolyMC.
+For a curently maintained version of DabMC, please use https://github.com/X-Pro72/DabMC

 DISCLAIMER!
 This fork is not PolyMC and is not endorsed by or affiliated with the PolyMC project (https://polymc.org).
 Do not complain to PolyMC about any issues you encounter while using this fork.
 Don't complain to me either.